michalbe/mibbu/README.md

 ### Features of Mibbu ###
 * Rendering game using both - Canvas or DOM
-* Animation of the sprites (using Canvas, DOM or CSS Animation in Webkit)
+* Animation of the sprites (using Canvas, DOM or CSS Animation in Webkit & Firefox 5+)
 * Collisions detection with collision zones
 * Simple background manager
 * Callbacks after given number of frames
+* Method's chaining
 * Check [example](https://github.com/michalbe/mibbu/tree/master/example) for more

 ### Change Log ###